KamelB96/milestone1/README.md

 TIC-TAC-TOE
+Game in which two players take turns in drawing either an X or O in one square of a 3X3 grid.
+The winner is the first player to get three of the same symbols in a row.

 BUTTONS NEEDED- a reset button to reset the game once it is over.
 Reset score button is also needed as well